Using standards as quality benchmarks

 Quality management

-ISO 9001:2008 is an internationally recognised standard for the quality management of a business' systems.
-It benefits businesses by helping them improve customer satisfaction, internal efficiency and employee involvement.
+ISO 9001 is the most widely used internationally recognised standard for the quality management of a business's systems.
+It benefits businesses of all sizes in all sectors by helping them improve customer satisfaction, internal efficiency, and employee involvement.

 Environmental management